| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 behavior (see section Basic Settings).
 Setting read-entire-body yes

-Anubis to pass the entire contents of multi-part messages to
+Anubis to pass the entire body of multi-part messages to

 your external processor.